Netflix/Priam/README.txt

 - Backup and recovery (Complete and incremental)
 - Supports AWS environment

-Apache Cassandra is a highly available column oriented database: http://cassandra.apache.org and Priam was the father of Cassandra in greek mythology.
+Apache Cassandra is a highly available, column oriented database: http://cassandra.apache.org and Priam was the father of Cassandra in greek mythology.

 Priam is actively developed and used at Netflix.